SirGoodenough/ThermoPI/README.md

 + The first variable is the topic you want for the temperature measurement.
 + The second variable is the topic you want for the humidity measurement.
 + The third variable is the GPIO port (pin) that you want to connect the sensor to.
-+ The forth variable is the time you want between readings.
++ The forth variable is the time in seconds you want between readings.

 To run the program at boot in order to get constant readings,
     see the Example-rc.local file and do something similar.
+    There is also ThermoPI.service to run this as a service with load-service.sh there to set that up.

 The PY program itself is well documented.
 Follow the comments there to change the necessary information.
+This includes adding your values for:
++ MOSQUITTO_HOST = '10.10.78.10' #Your Broker IP Address Here
++ MOSQUITTO_PORT = 1883  #Your MQTT Port Here
++ MOSQUITTO_USER = 'MQTTLogin' #change to your credentials as needed
++ MOSQUITTO_PWD  = '78686a83-ab00-4bbe-8f86-b3be9eaa844a'

 Program requirements (as written):  (feel free to fork it and convert to Python 3.8 or updating the DHT Libraries to CircuitPython DHT Libraries and dropping me a merge request...)
 + Python 2.7